 A number of our employees work on a part-time basis or have worked part-time for a transition period i.e. returning to work following a period of parental leave.
 Council considers each employee's changing needs.

 Home Based Work

-A number of employees occasionally work from home where appropriate - an example of an initiative that can provide flexibility at certain stages of an employee's career.
+Employees occasionally work from home where appropriate - an example of an initiative that can provide flexibility at certain stages of an employee's career.

 Council recognises that Sydney is congested with traffic, that North Sydney Council has limited parking and is also well-serviced by public transport.
-In line with Council's 2020 Vision we recognise the need to develop environmentally-sustainable solutions.
+In line with Council's 2020 Vision, we recognise the need to develop environmentally-sustainable transport solutions.
 To encourage staff to use public transport (buses, trains, ferries) to get to and from work, we offer a travel allowance to staff.

 Employee Assistance Program

-We have an active committee that organise a range of social and sporting events each year, including activities at Easter, Melbourne Cup Day, golf days, theatre tickets and Christmas functions.
+We have an active committee that organises a range of social and sporting events each year, including activities at Easter, Melbourne Cup Day, golf days, theatre tickets and Christmas functions.
 These events provide a great opportunity to meet other team members and have some fun!

 For further information or suggestions relating to staff benefits contact our Human Resources on 9936 8100.